Chippewa Valley Schools

-Chippewa Valley Schools is a school district with its headquarters located in Clinton Township, Macomb County, Michigan.
-The district encompasses over 27 square miles, partially serving students of the Clinton Township and Macomb Township along with other nearby districts.
-It served 16,226 students during the 2016-2017 school year, making it the 6th-largest school district by enrollment in the state.
+Chippewa Valley Schools is a public school district in Metro Detroit.
+It serves parts of Clinton Township and Macomb Township.
+The district encompasses over 27 square miles.
 The school district was formed in 1959 through the consolidation of six existing school districts.

 Schools

 Chippewa Valley Schools operates 20 schools, including three high schools, four middle schools, twelve elementary schools and one preschool.
 The district also contains the International Academy of Macomb, which offers the International Baccalaureate program for qualifying students in Macomb County.
 Adult education is offered at Mohegan High School.
+Little Turtle Early Childhood Center, at 50375 Card Road in Macomb Township, houses programs for infants, toddlers, and preschoolers.

 The two main high schools—Chippewa Valley and Dakota—have designated ninth grade centers, which are buildings only occupied by freshmen.

 Virtually all of the district's schools are named after Native American tribes or people.
 Some have been criticized, including Chippewa Valley High School and 34 other high schools in Michigan, for their use of Native American symbols in their mascots and nicknames.

-Preschool

-Little Turtle Center has a maximum capacity of 283 children.
-It doesn't participate in a subsidized child care program.